 Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-The only way to earn a Companion Fare is from the Alaska Airlines Visa credit card or Alaska Airlines Visa® Business credit card.
-Both currently come with a sign-up bonus of 40,000 Alaska Airlines miles and a Companion Fare from $121 ($99 fare plus taxes and fees from $22) after spending $2,000 or more on purchases in the first 90 days of opening your account.
+The only way to earn a Companion Fare is with the Alaska Airlines Visa credit card or Alaska Airlines Visa® Business credit card.
+Both currently come with a sign-up bonus of 40,000 Alaska Airlines miles plus the Companion Fare after you spend $2,000 or more on purchases in the first 90 days of opening your account.

-After signing-up for one of these cards and paying the annual fee, the Companion Fare will post in your account automatically.
-As soon as the promotional code appears in your account, you’re ready to book!
+I’ve had both of these cards in the past, and consider them to be long-term keepers because of the annual companion code.
+After signing up for one of these cards and paying the annual fee, the Companion Fare will post in your account automatically.
+As soon as the promotional code appears in your account, you’re ready to book.

-Things to Remember About the Alaska Airlines Companion Fare
+Things to remember about the Alaska Airlines Companion Fare